 You can also keep the water cleaner by removing any uneaten food and any visible waste using a tank vacuum to suck it out.
 If you feed frozen food, be sure to thaw the food thoroughly and discard any water it may have been packed in.
 The melt water usually contains food juices that will spoil quickly in your display tank.
 Some aquarists also claim that feeding dry food can create more waste problems as it is not as completely broken down by your fish's digestive tract as fresh or frozen foods are.

 This is part of the reason it's a good idea to house your puffer in the largest tank you can manage.
 A larger water volume dilutes wastes better than a smaller water volume.

 I've found the use of a refugium filled with chaetomorpha macroalgae kept on a twenty-four hour light cycle helps a great deal with maintaining high water quality.
 My Porky's tankmates also enjoy eating the macroalgae that I harvest when it outgrows the hang-on-tank refugium.

-Trace Elements are Important to Porcupine Puffer Care.
+Trace Elements Are Important to Porcupine Puffer Care

 Porcupine puffers are prone to developing deficiencies or thyroid issues if they they don't get proper levels of trace elements found in seawater.
 This is yet another reason frequent water changes are important to their health.
 Frequent water changes help keep the levels of trace elements that are consumed by fish, plants, and invertebrates at the necessary levels.

 Supplemental Iodine for Thyroid Health